LoyolaChicagoBooks/introcs-csharp/rst/whilestatements.rst

 - *Math* operations and C# operations are not always the same.
   Knowing this in theory is not the same as remembering it in practice!

+Further special syntax that only makes sense in any kind of loop is discussed in :ref:`break-continue`, after we introduce the last kind of loop.